Winter trout fishing in Northern Virginia

-Fly fishing for trout while standing in freezing water, bundled up against old man winter, versus wet wading in the warm sunshine – no question which I would prefer.
-I will see your cold winter windburn and raise you a summer suntan any day!
-But as dedicated fishermen, we brave the winter elements for the pleasure of off-season fishing solitude.
-Thankfully, in the metro DC area, there are days that are accommodating enough during the winter season while we wet our lines to see some trout action (and plenty that are not).
+While I much prefer trout fishing while wet wading in the warm sunshine, fly-fishing for trout in the winter in Northern Virginia is not so bad.
+Braving the winter elements for the pleasure of off-season fishing solitude is also a bonus while trout fishing in Virginia.
+And thankfully, in the metro DC area, there are days that are accommodating enough during the winter season while we wet our lines to see some trout action (and plenty that are not).

 On the cusp of winter in Northern Virginia, weather is like a Forrest Gump box of chocolates – you never know what you are going to get!
-During the winter of 2019/20 I fished my favorite water (Cedar Creek) in very comfortable temps of high 40s and upwards of high 50s on Black Friday and New Year’s Eve.
-But also had to break up ice the week of Christmas to get my line in the water.
-In mid-February of 2018, I was sweating in my waders (with 70 degree temps) and the fish were happily taking anything I put in the water.
-This current season I had a balmy day spanning 50 to 60 degrees in mid-December, followed by a day fishing in a snowy, white-out just three days later.
+I have fished my favorite waters in Northern Virginia winters during very comfortable temps of high 40s and upwards of high 50s on Black Friday and New Year’s Eve.
+But have also had to break up ice the week of Christmas to get my line in the water.
+I remember a mid-February fishing excursion when I was sweating in my waders (with 70 degree temps) and the fish were happily taking anything I put in the water.

 Fly fishing for trout on Cedar Creek

-During an outing to Cedar Creek in late January of 2020, the day began with temps in the low 30s and surface ice.
+During an outing to Cedar Creek in late January, the day began with temps in the low 30s and surface ice.
 My stream thermometer did not register, which meant the water temperature was colder.
 On this day, my companion was a fellow fishing blogger, Kevin R. Kosar, whose blog I discovered searching for DC area trout fishing sites.
-After reading his blog post looking for prime trout water in the area, I sent some ideas and invited him to join me at Cedar Creek.
+After reading his blog post looking for prime trout water in the area, I sent some ideas and invited him to join me at a private water in Northern Virginia.

-This water generally endures the worst of times during the winter season – a combination of low water and painfully slow flow makes conditions challenging, not at all ideal for someone taking a first crack at fishing the stream.
-As I have had to do that several times with other fishing companions during the course of December and January, I worked on technique and got creative.
-Just by changing up flies and my approach as well as moving around a lot, I have thankfully avoided leaving the water with a dry net during the winter season.
+This water generally endures the worst of times during the winter season – a combination of low water and painfully slow flow makes conditions challenging.
+This is a typical hazard on this water and I generally have to work on technique and get creative.
+Just by changing up flies and approach as well as moving around a lot, I have thankfully avoided leaving the water with a dry net during the winter season.

 The low, cold water tends to push fish into a few pockets where many have just stayed put as deep as possible - I guess conserving energy and lazily waiting out feeding prospects to bump them in the nose.
 So the approach is to “go low where there was flow”, sometimes adding two split shots to a single fly, always under an indicator, and high sticking with a short leader.
 The cast is always a few feet upstream of where I think the fish may be to get a deep drift, let the fly swing, then retrieve and repeat to another part of the water column.
 If after ten minutes or so there is no action, I change out the fly and try again - using one fly speeded up the change over.
 After 30 minutes or so, if still nothing using 2-3 patterns that usually work, I move on.